MITLibraries/archivesspace-api-python-scripts/README.md

 This GET script retrieves all of the user-defined fields from all of the accessions in the specified repository.

 #### [getAccessions.py](/getAccessions.py)
-This GET script retrieves all of the accessions from a particular repository into a JSON file
+This GET script retrieves all of the accessions from a particular repository into a JSON file.

 #### [getAllArchivalObjectTitles.py](/getAllArchivalObjectTitles.py)
+Retrieves titles from all archival objects in a repository.
+Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getArchivalObjectCountByResource.py](/getArchivalObjectCountByResource.py)
+Retrieves a count of archival objects associated with a particular resource.
+Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getArchivalObjectsByResource.py](/getArchivalObjectsByResource.py)
 A GET script to extract all of the archival objects associated with a particular resource.
 Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).